Josef-Friedrich/check_zpool_scrub/README.md

 ## Summary / Short description

-> Checks how long ago the last ZFS scrub was performed.
+> Monitoring plugin to check how long ago the last ZFS scrub was performed.

 ## Usage